This species is known only from the type locality in Parque Nacional Natural Munchique in Cauca Department, Colombia, at 2,190 m asl.

 Parque Nacional Natural Munchique is the only protected area from which it is currently known.

-This species was transferred to the genus Andinophryne by Hoogmoed (1985).
+This species was transferred to the genus Andinophryne by Hoogmoed (1985) and subsequently transferred to Rhaebo (Ron et al. 2015).